 How can I prevent eye injuries?

 Most eye injuries are prevented by wearing protective eyewear, which is specifically made to protect your eyes during certain activities and while playing sports.
-More than 90% of eye injuries are prevented by wearing protective eyewear.
+More than 90% of eye injuries can be prevented by wearing protective eyewear.

 What is protective eyewear?